agaisab/MatchApp/README.md

 In this project i had lerned basics of programming in Swift.
 Next i had focused on implementing and usege of some elements and structures of Swift frameworks.
 Foundation, UIKit, AVFoundation.
-I had lerned about MVC pattern, Protocol & Delegate comunication pattern.
+I had lerned about MVC pattern, protocol & delegate comunication pattern.
-And foundamental storyboard app creating, by Views.
+And foundamental storyboard app creating, by views.

 ## Screenshots
 ![Example Screenshot1](./Screenshots/matchApp_screenshot1.png)